What to do in Isle of Skye, Scotland

 Take a drive up to Kilmuir Cemetery and visit Flora MacDonald’s memorial.
 Flora MacDonald was a famous Jacobite woman who aided Bonnie Prince Charlie in escaping following the battle of Culloden.
 She dressed him as a woman and smuggled him onto the Isle of Skye.
 Coincidentally, I found her grave while searching for my ancestors’ grave which is just a few feet away!

-Don’t miss these incredible sights on the Isle of Skye, but whatever you choose to do, you won’t be disappointed.
+Don’t miss these incredible sights on the Isle of Skye.
+There is so much to do in Skye, but whatever you choose to do, you won’t be disappointed.
 There’s no place like it on Earth!